sap-tutorials/Tutorials/tutorials/lumira-install/lumira-install.md

 2. You will be directed to the SAP Store, where you will be able to start immediate download of SAP BusinessObjects Lumira.

     Register your e-mail to receive additional free premium content.

     ![Lumira Trial](lumira1-1b.png)

 3. Once the file is downloaded follow the step-by-step installation process with the help of the installer.
 Restart your computer after installation has been completed.
+SAP BusinessObjects Lumira Desktop will start in 30-days trial mode.

     > ### Note
     > For further reference information about the installation of SAP BusinessObjects Lumira Desktop, please refer to the documentation: [Installation and Upgrade Information](http://help.sap.com/lumira#section3)